 Goals to Help You Save

 - Set a monthly savings goal

-You should learn more about managing your money too.
-You can do this online, or by reading books and magazines.
-You can set a goal to read at least one in-depth source a month; a book or magazine will give much greater insight into a specific area of financial matters.
-You may consider starting with "Total Money Makeover" if you have a great deal of debt.
+Set a goal to read at least one in-depth source a month; a book or magazine will give much greater insight into a specific area of financial matters.
+You could start with reading about personal finance and delve deeper into investing and stock markets.

 - Make goals to invest a certain amount each month